Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 As punishment, she said, her employer slapped her and denied her food.
 When she begged to be allowed to go home to her family, he dropped her off at the Philippine Embassy, expecting it would fly her back.
 It did not.
 Now 15 years old, she said she has been living at the embassy for the past 20 months.

-Lailanis does not know when she will get to go home, and embassy staff have asked her if she’d like to go back to work instead.
+Lailanis does not know when she will get to go home, and embassy staff members have asked her if she would like to go back to work instead.

 “It is like being a prisoner.
 I want to go home,” she says.
 “I miss my mom and dad.”